Search for activity in the centimeter band of Solar-type dwarfs with Earth-like planets on the RATAN-600 radio telescope: Observation mode and equipment.

 Star systems of 16 dwarfs with discovered planets in the supposed zone of existence of life forms were selected for observations.
-The list of stars is given in table \ref{Result} of the appendix.
-It is supposed to establish upper limits for the flux density for detecting the radio emission of the listed stellar systems in the series of observations on the Southern Sector of RATAN-600.
+The list of stars is given in table \ref{Result} of section \ref{disc}.
+It was intended to establish upper limits for the flux density for detecting the radio emission of the listed stellar systems in the series of observations on the Southern Sector of RATAN-600.